msenerchia/droneproject/README.md

 dronetest3.py: Basic test script, drone lifts off and lands.
 dronetest4.py: Current version of full flight script, includes target-interpretation calculations.
 dronetest5.py: Test script to fly in a square.
 dronetest33.py: Alternate test script to fly in a square.
-dronekit-python: Python library necessary for all scripts.
-This is included as a backup; it is recommended to download the latest version from Dronekit, if available.